-Figure 10 Spread F irregularity (source: www.met.nps.edu) Spread F is important because it causes radio signals to be seriously distorted, limiting the data rate of signals that can be successfully transmitted.
-In addition, spread F produces high fading rates.
-The field aligned irregularities producing spread F are highly variable in size.
-They can range from roughly a 100 km to several thousand kilometers wide and about a kilometer thick.
-In the equatorial region spread F irregularities appear mainly at night, during magnetically quiet days, in a zone straddling the geomagnetic equator from approximately 20° south to 20° north latitude.
-They begin appearing near sunset, in conjunction with the nightly upward drifting F region, peak around midnight, and then generally decrease.
-Spread F can occur at any time but tends to be more intense and more numerous at solar maximum, during the equinoxes, and on most nights from November through January.
-Equatorial spread F disappears with the onset of a magnetic storm.
-12.5 Equatorial Plasma Fountain Collisions occur infrequently in the rarified atmosphere of the equatorial F region.
+Figure 9 Low latitude electrojet (source: gfz-potsdam.de) 12.3 Equatorial Plasma Fountain Collisions occur infrequently in the rarified atmosphere of the equatorial F region.
 At this altitude both ions and electrons are mobile drifting upward during the day across geomagnetic field lines at a velocity of $$\overrightarrow{v_d} = \frac{\overrightarrow{E{eq}} \times \overrightarrow{B_0}}{|B_0|^2}$$ due to the force exerted by horizontal crossed electric and magnetic fields.
 The electric field gradually weakens and finally disappears at an altitude of around 800 km.
-With the electric field no longer present, charged particles, both ions and electrons, travel under the influence of gravity and pressure gradients along magnetic field lines curving back to Earth as illustrated in Figure 11.
+With the electric field no longer present, charged particles, both ions and electrons, travel under the influence of gravity and pressure gradients along magnetic field lines curving back to Earth as illustrated in Figure 10.
 The charged particles eventually reenter the mid part of the F region approximately 15 to 20 degrees either side of the magnetic dip equator.
 Charged particles transported from the equator combine with those already in the region creating a peak or crest in electron concentrations 15 to 20° north and south of the magnetic equator.
 The outflow of particles reduces the electron density along the dip equator producing an equatorial trough.
-This phenomena is known as the Equatorial Plasma Fountain.
+This phenomenon is known as the Equatorial Plasma Fountain.
 The plasma fountain is usually not symmetric about the magnetic equator.
 High altitude winds tend to push plasma from the summer to the winter hemisphere.
 Consequently, the largest electron peaks generally occur in the winter hemisphere.
 Also, the declination of Earth's magnetic field causes the characteristics of electron peaks to change with geographic longitude.
 The plasma fountain crests are most pronounced during solar maximum.
 However, the average latitudinal locations of the crests vary by only 2° to 3° from solar minimum to solar maximum.

-Figure 11 Equatorial plasma fountain (source: author) 12.6 Appleton equatorial anomaly

-Initially, before the fountain effect was understood, the high concentration of electrons appearing at latitudes between 15 to 20 degrees was known as the equatorial or Appleton anomaly.
+Figure 10 Equatorial plasma fountain (source: author) 12.4 Appleton Equatorial Anomaly Initially, before the fountain effect was understood, the high concentration of electrons appearing at latitudes between 15 to 20 degrees was known as the equatorial or Appleton anomaly.
 It was believed to be an anomaly since the highest electron concentrations were expected to occur over the equator.

-The fountain effect is clearly visible in the F2 region winter (December) ionospheric map shown in Figure 12.
+The fountain effect is clearly visible in the F2 region winter (December) ionospheric map shown in Figure 11.
 The black line sloping through South America is the magnetic dip equator.
 The crests in electron concentrations are the bright pink zones on both sides of the magnetic equator.
 The crests usually form in the late afternoon and early evening.
 While the crests vary from day-today and seasonally, they are most pronounced during solar maximum.
-Notice in Figure 12 that the largest electron peaks (two of them) occur in the winter hemisphere.
+Notice in Figure 11 that the largest electron peaks (two of them) occur in the winter hemisphere.
 F2 critical frequencies within the crests can often reach 15 MHz or higher during solar maximum.
-In contrast, critical frequencies along the magnetic equator trough will typically be several MHz less.
+In contrast, critical frequencies along the magnetic equator trough are typically 1 to 2 MHz less.
 The altitude at which the F2 peak electron density occurs is also different between the equator and the crests, however, in this case the difference is reversed.
 The peak F2 electron density along the equator is higher in altitude than the corresponding peak in the crests.